10th Baluch Regiment: First World War

 During the First World War, most of the regiments raised second battalions, while the 124th Baluchistan Infantry raised two battalions.
 Only 2/124th Baluchistan Infantry of the wartime raisings was retained after the post-war reforms.

 The 129th DCO Baluchis served on the Western Front in France and Belgium, where they became the first Indian regiment to attack the Germans and the only Indian regiment to fight in both the First & Second Battles of Ypres.
-At Hollebeke, during the First Ypres, Sepoy Khudadad Khan became the first Muslim and pre partition Indian soldier to win the Victoria Cross; Britain's highest decoration for valour.
+At Hollebeke, during the First Ypres, Sepoy Khudadad Khan became the first British Raj soldier to win the Victoria Cross; Britain's highest decoration for valour.
 Prior to 1911 pre partition Indian soldiers had not been eligible for the Victoria Cross.
 The battalion would go on to serve with distinction in German East Africa alongside the 127th QMO Baluch Light Infantry and 130th KGO Baluchis.
 Meanwhile, the 1st and 3rd Battalions of 124th DCO Baluchistan Infantry served in Persia, while the 2nd distinguished itself in Mesopotamia and Palestine.

-Inter-War Period
+Inter-War period

 After the First World War, a major re-organization of British Indian Army took place.
 Most of the wartime units were disbanded, while the remaining single-battalion regiments were merged to form large regimental groups of 4-6 battalions each.
 Among these was the 10th Baluch Regiment, formed in 1922 at Rajkot (Rajasthan) from the five old Baluch battalions and the second battalion of 124th Baluchistan Infantry.
 The regimental depot later shifted to Karachi.
 The distinctive rifle green and red uniform of the old Baluch battalions was adopted by the entire regiment.
 The officers wore a cherry boss surmounted by a silver 'X' on field and forage caps, while the old battalion badges continued to be worn on pagris and helmets by the 1st, 3rd, 4th and 5th Battalions.
 It was not until 1945 that a single cap badge was adopted by the regiment on introduction of berets during the Second World War.
 It consisted of a Roman numeral 'X' within a crescent moon, a crown above and title scroll below, all in white metal.
 The badges of rank were in black metal with red edging, while the lanyard was of rifle green cord with two red runners.
 Another distinctive feature of Baluchi uniforms were plain silver ball buttons worn on service and mess dresses.

 The line up of the new regiment was: